-5.8 Expiration of Unspent Meal Dollars
+5.9 Expiration of Unspent Meal Dollars

 In the following two cases, unspent meal balances are converted to taxable meal dollar balances that expire five months after being converted.
-These converted dollars are non-transferrable and may only be used by the resident to whom it was issued.
+These converted dollars are non-transferable, non-refundable and non-interchangeable and may only be used by the resident to whom it was issued.

-- > At the beginning of each academic year in September, for residents continuing from Spring term; - > When the resident's meal contract ends either because residence occupancy ends or the student moves to a residence room without a meal plan requirement.
+- At the beginning of each academic year in September, for residents continuing from Spring term; - When the resident's meal contract ends either because residence occupancy ends or the student moves to a residence room without a meal plan requirement.

-5.9 Termination of Meal Plan
+5.10 Termination of Meal Plan

-When cancelling a meal plan, a \$150 meal plan termination applies (1) when terminating or transferring the Residence Agreement, or when changing from a room type with a mandatory meal plan to one without, or (2) after receiving a meal card for an optional meal plan.
+When cancelling a meal plan, a \$150 meal plan termination fee applies (1) when terminating or transferring the Residence Agreement, or when changing from a room type with a mandatory meal plan to one without, or (2) after receiving a meal card for an optional meal plan.